BabinJ/Python-Calculator/README.md

 Python calculator with a Tkinter GUI.
-The primary goal of this project is to learn Tkinter.
+The primary goal of this project is to learn Tkinter at an elementary level.